Leroymilo/Puzzle-Box/levels/README.txt

 | : OR gates
 ! : NOT gates
 D : doors (closed by default)
+T : targets

 Take care of closing every bound of the level with walls to avoid OOB.
 Or don't, if you want to make some funny things.
+You can add comments lines that will be displayed under the level

 The number at the end of the file name needs to be 3 digits long.
 This number also needs to be in the continuity of the already existing levels.